 Williston is a very small city located in the state of Florida.
 With a population of 2,746 people and two constituent neighborhoods, Williston is the 327th largest community in Florida.

 Williston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Williston is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Williston who work in office and administrative support (12.43%), sales jobs (10.83%), and maintenance occupations (9.41%).
+There are especially a lot of people living in Williston who work in sales jobs (12.93%), office and administrative support (9.47%), and maintenance occupations (9.20%).

-The per capita income in Williston in 2010 was $17,822, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $71,288 for a family of four.
+The per capita income in Williston in 2010 was $17,914, which is lower middle income relative to Florida, and low income relative to the rest of the US.
+This equates to an annual income of $71,656 for a family of four.

 The most common language spoken in Williston is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Gujarathi.